 S&P500 and Predicted Likelihood of Positive Stock Market Return

 One question on the Survey asks respondents their predicted likelihood (in percentage form) that an investment in a broad-based stock market index would yield a positive return in one year’s time.
 Thus, for this variable there is no dummy variable creation needed; instead, we just take a respondent’s predicted likelihood and use the z-score of the year-over-year percentage difference in the S&P 500 for 1) Trump’s and 2) Biden’s presidency.
 Here we use the year-over-year percent change in the stock market because that is the exact time horizon the question is asking about–asking respondents to look one year into the future.
 Interestingly, this question had the least evidence of partisan bias, as plotted below.
-Only Independents had a significant β1 coefficient estimate, a positive one for during the Biden Presidency.
+Only Independents had a statistically significant β1 coefficient estimate, which was positive during the Biden Administration.
 This is also the only area where Democrats’ partisan bias appears to be greater than Republicans’; for an average year-over-year percentage change in the S&P500, Democrats appear to be 1.24 times likelier to predict a positive stock market return under Biden than Trump, while Republicans appear to be 1.05 times likelier under Trump than Biden.